Acnologla/dart_royale/README.md

 //  you can pass an array of tags instead, and recieve array of responses var players = await Players.get(["LCQPVYVR","LCQPVYVR"]);
-print(player.player); // this return basic player information if you have an array you can do: print(player[0].player);
+print(player.player); // this return basic player information
+//if you have an array you can do: print(player[0].player);
 // You can get more information about player using fetch() function, it will returns Player battles, and Player Chests var playerinfo =  await player.fetch();